The entrepreneur's dilemma:

 Focus on Your Social Media to Drive Website Visitors

 Social media allows small businesses to interact with customers more than they ever were able to before.
-With 73% of social media users following businesses whose products or services interest them, Instagram, Twitter, and Facebook are a great means of driving more traffic to your business online and in real life.
-You can include links to your website in your profile or “about me” section and promote exclusive offers to your followers online that others may not be able to access outside of your website.
+With 69% of consumers more likely to use a local business if it has information available on a social media site, Instagram, Twitter, and Facebook are a great means of driving more traffic to your business online and in real life.
+You can include links to your website in your profile “about me” section and promote exclusive offers to your followers online that others may not be able to access outside of your website.

 Social media is also a great opportunity to show the “behind the scenes” of your business and make customer interaction more authentic.
 Not only can they dine in and eat incredible guacamole, but they can watch a video of how the guacamole is made on Instagram or view images of the latest trip to meet local growers who produce the delicious avocados.
 Then, you can invite them to visit your website for more information.

+Want to learn more about launching a website for your small business?
 Want to make sure potential customers can find you online?
-Unlock your site’s full potential with our free guide, 17 Killers of Your SEO Efforts and How to Fix Them.
+Unlock your site’s full potential with our free guide, “17 Killers of Your SEO Efforts and How to Fix Them.”